What Is A Matchmaker?

 Follow the roadmap below to make it a successful business experience that will convince you that matchmaking is the most efficient way to make new business contacts.

-2 Go to the Matchmaker Website to learn more
+2. Go to the Matchmaker Website

 Once again, the websites for each prime contractor are the best source to determine whether they might be candidates for your service or product.
 Remember, use your time wisely!

-Let them know you are attending.
-Why not meet and update your client information prior to the event?
+Let them know you are attending - why not meet and update your client information prior to the event?

 While you’re at it, sign up for the free training!
 Registration is online and easy, however space is limited.
 You’ll need a credit card to register.